Abizern/hblog/about.markdown

 ---
 title: About me
-description: I'm just this guy, you know.
+description: iOS and OS X developer in London.
+But really, I'm just this guy, you know?
 ---

 ## About